 Though the Akita's coat is hearty, they shouldn't be left outside alone for long stretches of time, whatever the weather.
 They benefit from an enclosed backyard that gives them somewhere to romp.
 Akitas love any outdoor sport, as long as it's with their favorite two-legged pack members.

 Akitas need a moderate amount of exercise each day.
-This can be several brisk walks, along with a few play sessions in the yard.
+This can be several brisk walks on a short or long leash, along with a few play sessions in the yard.
 Consider getting involved in dog sports with your Akita on the weekends.

 Akitas have the stamina for medium-length play and training sessions.
 This is an athletic breed that runs out of energy and likes to kick back.

 - Running Miles: A healthy Akita will run by your side for a mile or two, but chances are good she'll be bored by a run that lasts longer.
 Also, because of her thick coat, she shouldn't run for long in warm or hot temperatures.

 - Hiking Miles: Your Akita will hike with you for two to three miles; be attentive to overheating because of her thick coat.

 Adult Akitas require about three to five cups of quality dry dog food each day, split between two meals.
 The amount will vary depending upon the size, weight, and age of your dog.
 Talk with your veterinarian about an optimal diet plan.

 Akitas don't manage time alone gracefully.
 They are easily bored and will resort to destructive behaviors, such as chewing, to pass the time.

 Health and Grooming